-However there may be instances where an individual, covertly discloses information obtained by the use of such a relationship, or as a consequence of the existence of such a relationship.
+However, there may be instances where an individual covertly discloses information obtained by the use of such a relationship, or as a consequence of the existence of such a relationship.
 In such circumstances where a member of the public, though not asked to do so, gives information (or repeated information) about a suspect, then serious consideration should be given to designating the individual as a CHIS, particularly if the Council intends to act upon the information received.

-It is possible therefore that a person could become engaged in the conduct of a CHIS without the Council inducing, asking or assisting the person to engage in that conduct.
-As stated in the Home Office statutory CHIS Code of Practice the tasking of a person should not be used as the sole benchmark in seeking a CHIS authorisation.
-Attention is specifically drawn to the CHIS Code of Practice.
-It is recommended that legal advice is sought in any such circumstances.
+It is possible therefore that a person could become engaged in the conduct of a CHIS without the Council inducing, asking or assisting the person to engage in that conduct (i.e. "Tasking" - see Appendix 3 for further detail on the use and management of CHIS).
+As stated in paragraph 2.25 the Home Office CHIS Code of Practice the tasking of a person should not be used as the sole benchmark in seeking a CHIS authorisation, and it is possible that a person will become engaged in the conduct of a CHIS without a local authority inducing, asking or assisting the person to engage in this conduct. it is recommended that legal advice is sought in any such circumstances.